ThrowTheSwitch/Ceedling/docs/CeedlingPacket.md

   project as seamlessly as possible.

 * YAML support is included with Ruby.
 It requires no special installation or configuration.
-If your project file contains properly formmated YAML with the recognized names and options (see later sections), you are good to go.
+If your project file contains properly formatted YAML with the recognized names and options (see later sections), you are good to go.